 It’s often tempting to skimp on quality customer service in order to cut costs.
-Quality customer service often requires hiring extra employees to field questions, creating additional protocols for dealing with customer-related issues, and taking the time to study what, exactly, your customers need in order to have a good experience.
+It often requires hiring extra employees to field questions, creating additional protocols for dealing with customer-related issues, and taking the time to study what, exactly, your customers need in order to have a good experience.

 Here are five reasons good customer service is essential for your company’s success:

 Unless you own a monopoly of a product or service, you’re likely to have a lot of competition.
 There’s little to keep a customer coming back to you if another company offers the same product or service at a lower price.
 That is, unless you have impeccable service.
 If a customer has a particularly good experience with you, especially if you help him or her through a question or difficulty pertaining to a purchase, your customer is likely to remain loyal, even regardless of price.

 No matter what, problems are going to arise.
 Maybe a customer is dissatisfied with a product.
 Maybe a customer didn’t receive what was ordered.
 Maybe a customer has a question concerning how his or her purchase works.
 Whatever the issue, having solid service protocols set in place for any potential problems will help your employees navigate every difficulty without causing any additional complaints.

 3. New customers are attracted to good service.